dynatrace-oss/barista/src/lib/consumption/README.md

 ---
 title: 'Consumption'
 description:
-  'The consumption component visualizes data combining an icon, a title, a progress bar and some description text.'
+  'The consumption component visualizes service usage data combining an icon, a title, a progress bar and some description text.'
+postid: consumption
+category: 'components'
 contributors:
   dev:
     - christoph.matscheko
+  ux:
+    - jayme.brown
 tags:
   - 'progress'
   - 'progress bar'
   - 'icon'
+  - 'consumption'
+  - 'angular'
 ---

 # Consumption

-The `<dt-consumption>` is a data visualization box with an icon, a title, a progress bar with a value label and a description text.
+The consumption component visualizes usage data of account services.
+It utilizes an icon, a title, a progress bar with a value label and a description text.
+The bar grows as the usage increases with color indicating the service status.
+The value label is directly correlated with the growth of the progress bar.
 To set the content for a consumption component, the following tags are available:

 <docs-source-example example="ConsumptionDefaultExample"></docs-source-example>